Agentic Exploration of Physics Models: Mechanical systems

-{\bf Mechanical systems} -- We use a differential equation solver to solve the equations of motion, both for the `experimental' runs of the system that is unknown to the agent, and as a possibility for the agent to simulate hypothesized equations of motion (accessible as a function within the `code' tool).
-The solver provides the generalized positions and velocities of the mechanical system evaluated on a grid of time steps to the agent.
-When using the solver during analysis, the agent is asked to provide code computing the right-hand side (rhs) of the ordinary equation.
-For example, the code for a damped pendulum would read:
+We use a differential equation solver to solve the equations of motion for the experimental runs of the system that is unknown to the agent.
+To run an experiment, the agent can specify initial conditions, a start and end time, and the time resolution to receive generalized coordinates and velocities of the system evaluated on a time grid using the \texttt{observe\_experiment} tool.
+We allow the agent to observe up to 5 experiments within a single tool call to reduce the steps needed to explore the system.

-When the agent is finished with its explorations, it submits the hypothesized equations of motion of the unknown system as Python code for the right-hand side in the format used above.
+When the agent completes its explorations, it submits the hypothesized model in the form of a Python function \texttt{predict\_experiment} that should reproduce the \texttt{observe\_experiment} function of the unknown system, which typically includes code to solve an ordinary differential equation (ode) and its right-hand side (rhs).
+However, we never inform the agent that the system is governed by an ODE, and it could, in principle, submit Python code implementing any model.